How To Use Hemp Seed Oil For Cooking?

 Nutritional Breakdown of Hemp Seed Oil

 Hemp seed oil is often called "Nature's most perfectly balanced oil" because it boasts an ideal 3:1 ratio of omega-6 to omega-3 fatty acids.
 This ratio is considered optimal for long-term human health.
 Rich in vitamin E and carotene (a precursor to vitamin A), hemp seed oil also helps fight free radicals and cell damage.
-Calcium, magnesium, sulfur, potassium, phosphorus, iron, and zinc also boasts hemp seed oil's impressive nutrient profile.
+Calcium, magnesium, sulphur, potassium, phosphorus, iron, and zinc also boast hemp seed oil's impressive nutrient profile.

 Nutritional Benefits of Hemp Seed Oil